Cubes and Their Centers: Introduction and Statements of Results

 \subsection{Structure of the Paper}

 The rest of this paper is organized as follows.
 In section \ref{sec:disc}, we prove the discrete results.
 In section \ref{sec:dim} we collect results in dimension theory which we will require.
-In section \ref{sec:estimates}, we prove bounds for box counting and packing dimension.
-In section \ref{sec:packcon} we give constructions showing the sharpness of the bounds for packing dimension and of the bound for box counting dimension in the case $k=0$ (the vertex case).
-In section \ref{sec:boxcon} we give a construction showing the sharpness of the box counting bound.
+In section \ref{sec:estimates}, we prove bounds for box-counting and packing dimension.
+In section \ref{sec:packcon} we give constructions showing the sharpness of the bounds for packing dimension and of the bound for box-counting dimension in the case $k=0$ (the vertex case).
+In section \ref{sec:boxcon} we give a construction showing the sharpness of the box-counting bound.
 In section \ref{sec:haus} we cover what is known about Hausdorff dimension and pose a conjecture about this case.
 In section \ref{sec:ortho} we settle the vertex problem for the orthoplex.